c-jaenicke/i3-setup/README.md

 Add or edit the line `Xft.dpi: 192` to the `home/.Xresources` file.
 Exit the session and log in again.

+### Applications not using kdewallet

+Sometimes fixed by installing `kwalletmanager` and `kwallet-pam`.
+Sometimes just installing `kwalletmanager`, opening it, unlocking the keyring, and then log into the application.

 ## Generate Tree View

 ```shell